Revenue-Academy/Kosovo-PIT-CIT-Tax-Exp-Model/README.md

 [![Codecov](https://codecov.io/gh/TPRU-demo/pitaxcalc-demo/branch/master/graph/badge.svg)](https://codecov.io/gh/TPRU-demo/pitaxcalc-demo)

-Demonstration repository for Personal Income Tax (PIT) microsimulation model
+Demonstration repository for Corporate Income Tax (CIT) and Personal Income Tax (PIT) microsimulation model
 ============================================================================

-This repository will be used in the World-Bank-sponsored training sessions beginning on 2018-09-24 in New Delhi at the Ministry of Finance.
+This repository will be used in the World-Bank-sponsored training sessions in Kosovo at the Ministry of
+Finance.

 Getting Started